kelomo2502/Introduction-to-GitOps-and-ArgoCD/README.md

  - Infrastructure as Code (IaC): Understand how infrastructure is managed and provisioned through code, rather than manual processes.
  - Automated Deployment: Learn about the automated processes that ensure deployments are consistent and repeatable.
  - Merge Requests for Change Management: Discover how changes are reviewed and merged, ensuring a controlled and traceable approach to environment modifications.

+- Benefits of GitOps:
+ - Enhanced Developer Productivity: Due to automated, predictable deployments.
+ - Improved Stability: As the entire system state is version-controlled.
+ - Easier Recovery: The ability to revert to a previous state is simplified.

+- Recommended Reading: For a deeper dive, explore the [Weaveworks GitOps Principles](https://www.weave.works/technologies/gitops/).
+This resource provides an in-depth look at the principles, practices, and benefits of GitOps.